 \section{Introduction}

-Transfer learning (TL) traces its origins to educational psychology, where learning is understood as the generalization of prior experience to new but related situations.
-As articulated by C. H. Judd, transfer is feasible only when a meaningful similarity or structural connection exists between learning activities.
-A classical illustration is that musical training on the violin facilitates subsequent learning of the piano, owing to shared underlying concepts and skills.
-This principle was later formalized in the machine learning literature (see, e.g., the surveys \cite{pan2009survey,Zhuang_2020,zhu2025recent}), where transfer learning is understood as the improvement of performance on a target task through the exploitation of knowledge acquired from a \emph{sufficiently similar} source task.
+Transfer learning (TL) originates in educational psychology, where learning is viewed as the generalization of prior experience to new but related situations.
+As articulated by C. H. Judd, \emph{transfer is possible only when a meaningful similarity or structural connection exists between learning activities}.
+A classical example is that musical training on the violin facilitates subsequent learning of the piano, due to shared underlying concepts and skills.
+This principle was later formalized in the machine learning literature (see, e.g., the surveys \cite{pan2009survey,Zhuang_2020,zhu2025recent}), where transfer learning refers to improving performance on a target task by exploiting knowledge acquired from a sufficiently similar source task.\\

-This paradigm is particularly compelling in settings where the acquisition of target observations is rare, costly, or otherwise constrained, while data drawn from related environments are available.
-In such situations, transfer learning provides a natural mechanism to compensate for data scarcity by leveraging structural similarities across datasets.
-Its range of applications is broad, spanning classical machine learning areas such as computer vision \cite{ganin2016domain,Wang_2018_visualDA} and natural language processing \citep{ruder2019transfer,devlin2019bert}, including tasks like sentiment analysis \citep{liu2019roberta}.
-It has also been widely adopted in recommender systems \citep{pan2009survey,man2017cross} and fraud detection \citep{lebichot2021transfer}, and has more recently attracted increasing attention within the statistics community.
-In this latter context, transfer learning has been successfully applied to problems including nonparametric classification \cite{cortes2014domain,Reeve_Cannings_Samworth_2021,cai2021transfer}, large-scale Gaussian graphical models \cite{li2023transfer} and contextual multi-armed bandits.
-At the same time, these developments have highlighted the inherent risk of \emph{negative transfer}, motivating robust approaches that explicitly account for unreliable or heterogeneous sources, such as the framework proposed by Fan \emph{et al.} \cite{fan2025robust}.
+This paradigm is particularly compelling when target observations are rare, costly, or otherwise constrained, but data from related environments are available.
+In such settings, transfer learning offers a natural way to mitigate data scarcity by exploiting structural similarities across datasets.
+Its applications are broad, spanning classical machine learning domains such as computer vision \cite{ganin2016domain,Wang_2018_visualDA} and natural language processing \citep{ruder2019transfer,devlin2019bert}, including sentiment analysis \citep{liu2019roberta}.
+It has also been widely adopted in recommender systems \citep{pan2009survey,man2017cross} and fraud detection \citep{lebichot2021transfer}, and has more recently attracted increasing attention in the statistics community.
+In this context, transfer learning has been applied to nonparametric classification \cite{cortes2014domain,Reeve_Cannings_Samworth_2021,cai2021transfer}, large-scale Gaussian graphical models \cite{li2023transfer}, and contextual multi-armed bandits.
+At the same time, these developments have underscored the risk of \emph{negative transfer}, \emph{i.e.}, situations in which exploiting source information increases the target estimation error, thereby motivating robust approaches that explicitly account for heterogeneous or unreliable sources, such as the framework of Fan \emph{et al.} \cite{fan2025robust}.